helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started the CSS Grid section of Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.
 Did steps 1 to 11.

 **Thoughts:** This section allowed me to learn more about CSS grid.

+---

+### Day 78: 20 March 2024.
+Wednesday

+**Today's Progress:** Completed the CSS Grid section of Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path, by doing steps 12 to 20.

+**Thoughts:** This means only the solo project left for me to complete Module 6.